bubenheimer/instancelimit/README.md

 ## Tips

-Please do not run the processor on your final release build!
+Please do not run the processor on your final release build and do not call `setInstanceLimits()` there!

 ## Limitations